sanketsohaliya/manifesto/README.md

 8. Perfect results count - perfect processes not.
 9. Be prepared for war - always.
 10. Dont' be afraid.
 There are no rules.
 You can do as you like.
+11. You are remembered for the rules you break.